Welcome to the MA in Rehabilitation Counseling Program,

 - The counseling process involves communication, goal setting, and beneficial growth or change through self-advocacy, psychological, vocational, social, and behavioral interventions.

 - This 72-credit graduate program combines required courses and field experiences, leading to a Master of Arts in Rehabilitation Counseling.

-- The program is fully accredited by CORE (Council on Rehabilitation Education).
+- The program is fully accredited by CACREP (Council on Accreditation of Counseling & Related Educational Programs).